 Jerrod: And it's hard, because I think, like any true friendship, a lot of it is rooted in—it's not even talking shit, I think it comes across, being analytical—

 Bo: Of course, but talking shit, yeah of course.

-Jerrod: But the dangerous thing is, I really do think it is you trying to figure it out and reconfigure a thing and like you're dissecting.
+Jerrod: But the dangerous thing is, I really do think it is you try and figure it out and reconfigure a thing, and you're dissecting.
 You know what I mean?
-More than I think is.
-Some of it is just pure like, I don't like it.
+More than I think is—some of it is just pure, I don't like it—

-Jerrod: Or whatever, but like do think that it is important--hopefully, I'm hoping every friendship has this, even though publicly we have to do the song and dance sometimes, or people feel the need to.
-I hope that people are.
-I hope people aren't just saying, everything's good, and fine and all right, and yeah man, and whatever it represents politically, confusing that for the art itself.
+Jerrod: I do think that it is important—hopefully, I'm hoping every friendship has this, even though publicly we have to do the song and dance sometimes, or people feel the need to.
+I hope people aren't just saying, “Everything's good and fine and all right, and yeah man,” and whatever it represents politically, confusing that for the art itself.
 I hope people are going like, "I don't know.
 What the fuck?"
 You know what I mean?
 Like analyzing.

 Bo: Yes.
-Well, it is wild and we'll probably tread lightly here, but obviously, the conversation on Twitter.
-It makes a lot of sense that in Trump's America that "us" of the whatever side that maybe isn't that wants to just completely bind together in the face of this insanity that's sort of above our heads.
+Well, it is wild, and we'll probably have to tread lightly here, but obviously, the conversation on Twitter.
+It makes a lot of sense that in Trump's America, that "us" of the whatever side that maybe isn't that, wants to just completely bind together in the face of this insanity that's sort of above our heads.
 But it gets a little strange maybe in the artistic community or something where it feels like we all have to be fighting for this or all have to be slightly on the same page with each other.
 I'm saying, the point is—

 Jerrod: In what is clearly a competitive field.